I Got My Thrill, at Cedar Hill

 “I have never seen the spot that has so many advantages as this or so splendid a landscape…

 — Adoph Strauch, noted landscape architect in reference to Cedar Hill Cemetery

-I think the most striking difference between Cedar Hill and some other cemeteries you may be more familiar with is that they disallow any fences or copings around gravesites; this allows for a much more open space and better flow while you walk about.
-The superintendant is entirely responsible for the flora and he does a great job.
-Also, there are no roads anywhere near the gravesites – in fact, 65 acres separate the cemetery from the busy Wethersfield Avenue.
+I think the most striking difference between Cedar Hill and some other cemeteries you may be more familiar with is that they disallow any fences or copings around grave sites; this allows for a much more open space and better flow while you walk about.
+The superintendent is entirely responsible for the flora and he does a great job.
+Also, there are no roads anywhere near the grave sites – in fact, 65 acres separate the cemetery from the busy Wethersfield Avenue.

-The large stone archway out at the entrance was designed by a George Keller; the same George Keller who designed the Memorial Arch near Bushnell Park – also in Hartford (CTMQ Visit).
-Fun Fact # 2: Keller hated cemeteries so he was cremated and his ashes are within the arch here.
+The large stone archway out at the entrance was designed by a George Keller; the same George Keller who designed the Memorial Arch near Bushnell Park – also in Hartford.
+Fun Fact # 2: Keller hated cemeteries so he was cremated and his ashes are within the arch.
 I could spend all day with these types of facts – there are a million here at Cedar Hill, trust me.
 I’ll try to limit them.

 Quite lovely, yes?
 Here is one end of the monument:

 Yes folks, those are heroin poppies with the hippy trippy line, “I sleep to awaken.”
 What about the other end?